IshanJainAI/ML-People-Analytics-Employee-Retention/README.md

   2. Attrition Prediction
   3. Who to hire?
   4. People Analytics
-  5. Promotion Analytics and Prediction
+  5. Performance and Promotion Analytics
   6. Feedback and Sentiment